emmaroche/Assignment1-ReactApp-EmmaRoche/movies/README.md

 [ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]

 + You can now see the Cast pictures and names under the more info section of the movies.

++ When you click oin a cast member it will bring you to a page where it shows more pictures of the actor/actress and their biography.

-+ There is now a 'Similar movies' clickable option where it goves pictures and names of movies that are similar to the movie clicked on
++ There is now a 'Similar movies' clickable option where it goves pictures and names of movies that are similar to the movie clicked on.

-+ There is a navigation option called now playing where you can see the now playing movies
++ There is a navigation option called 'Now Playing' where you can see the now playing movies.

 + etc
 + etc